 Here are our top tips to reduce shopping cart abandonment:

 Preventing shopping cart abandonment is difficult, but understanding why customers abandon their purchases can go some way to implementing strategies to reduce abandon rates.
-For example Rejoiner is a great tool which helps you convert more abandoned carts into new customers.
-Jilt is also another WooCommerce abandoned cart recovery tool worth checking out.
+For example, Rejoiner is a great tool which helps you convert more abandoned carts into new customers.
+For more tips on how to reduce your card abandonment rate, take a look at this guide created by the Learnwoo team.

 SMS messaging is an innovative way to communicate with customers on the go.
 Order tracking and updates are a great way to keep customers informed as to the progress of their order, but don’t overdo it.
 Don’t send a customer too many messages!
 An order confirmation and then an update as to when the order is shipped will suffice.